 Marketing scope in advertising sales.
 Multi-market conglomerates offer a different product to advertisers than do independent stations: they can market bundles of advertising slots across multiple DMAs, reaching a regional or national audience (Stahl 2016).
-Conglomerates thus have the potential to expand the set of advertisers interested in advertising on local news broadcasts beyond local companies to regional or national brands.
-Because the total duration of a given broadcast is fixed, any such increase in advertising sales would necessarily shrink the "news hole" and crowd out some kinds of coverage, presumably those types of coverage that have the least favorable ratio of viewer interest to production cost.
+Conglomerates thus have the potential to expand the set of advertisers interested in local news broadcasts beyond local companies to regional or national brands.
+Because the total duration of a given broadcast is fixed, any such increase in advertising sales would necessarily shrink the "news hole" and crowd out some kinds of coverage, presumably those types of coverage that have the least favorable ratio of viewer interest to production cost.11

 Pricing power and incentives to differentiate.
 Local TV stations are ad-financed, which makes them a classic two-sided platform, bringing together viewers and advertisers (Anderson and Waldfogel 2015).
 Viewers consume content and see ads, a nuisance that is generally seen as the price they pay for content; viewers' "eyeballs" are in turn sold to advertisers.
-What this entails is that content and advertising choices are interdependent (Fan 2013; L'Heudé 2023).
-Specifically, outlets might have incentives to differentiate their content to capture a specific viewers' niche and be able to raise their price (the quantity of advertising) as a result (Kerkhof 2024).
+Content and advertising choices are therefore interdependent (Fan 2013; L'Heudé 2023).
+Specifically, outlets have incentives to differentiate their content to capture a specific viewer niche and be able to raise their price (the quantity of advertising) as a result (Kerkhof 2024).
 While the dimension of differentiation is abstract, in our context a focal attribute on which to differentiate might be the "local-ness" of coverage.

-&lt;sup>11"News hole" refers to the portion of a news publication or broadcast that contains actual news content, as opposed to advertisements.
+11 "News hole" refers to the portion of a news publication or broadcast that contains actual news content, as opposed to advertisements.

-Conglomerate owners might be able to capitalize on this in two ways, relative to independentlyowned stations.
-First, if the investments needed to differentiate content come with a high fixed cost, they might be only viable to conglomerates presenting economies of scale and/or higher revenues from retransmission fees, or with access to better financing (George 2007).
-Second, cross-market consolidation increases the bargaining power of stations in negotiations with multimarket advertisers, a prediction we show formally in Appendix C using a model that extends Gentzkow et al. (2024).
+Conglomerate owners are better able to capitalize on this potential in two ways, relative to independently-owned stations.
+First, if the investments needed to differentiate content come with a high fixed cost, they might only be viable for conglomerates with higher revenues from retransmission fees, or with access to better financing terms (George 2007).
+Second, cross-market consolidation increases the bargaining power of stations in negotiations with multi-market advertisers, a prediction we show formally in Appendix C using a model that extends Gentzkow et al. (2024).
 This increased bargaining power translates into greater incentives to make costly investments to differentiate the combined ownership group from competing news outlets, relative to the independently-owned case.